fu4303/portfolio-robkendal/posts/create-a-static-website-rss-feed-with-next.js.md

 ---
-date: 2020-09-27T07:08:20.000+00:00
+date: 2020-10-04T08:08:20
-published: false
+published: true
 title: Create a Next.js RSS feed for your static website
-description: 'Creating a static website RSS feed with Next.js is straightforward, but gets a little tricky when you''re exporting the project. '
+description: Learn how to create an RSS feed for your Next.js website in  part three in the series of using WordPress as a headless CMS with Next.js
 featuredimage: "/img/nextjs-with-wordpress-part3-blog-post.png"
 featured: true
 tags: